JPrendy/template-repository/documentations/gitSquashDocument.md

-# Git Documentation
+# Git Squash Documentation

 ## Description

-The following documentation outlines how to use certain features using Git.
+The following documentation outlines how to Git Squash.

 ## Git Squash Commits with Git Graph